yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/_index.md

 - [Point-in-time recovery](pitr/).
 Recover universe data from a specific point in time.

 {{< note title="Note" >}}
-Configurable performance parameters and incremental backups are mediated using the yb-controller process, which is only available in YBA 2.16 or later for universes with database version 2.16 or later.
+Configurable performance parameters and incremental backups are mediated using the yb-controller process, which is only available in YBA 2.16 or later for universes with YugabyteDB version 2.16 or later.
 {{< /note >}}

 <div class="row">